FREE CONSULTATION

 Clergy Sexual Abuse Claims in Los Angeles

 Over the last several years, it has been discovered that clergy have abused their power and have sexually abused children.
 It has taken some victims many years to feel comfortable to come forward regarding the abuse they suffered at the hands of a trusted clergyman.
-The Levin & Nalbandyan Trial Lawyers have extensive experience in helping victims with clergy sexual abuse claims in Los Angeles.
+The LNN Personal Injury Lawyers have extensive experience in helping victims with clergy sexual abuse claims in Los Angeles.
 Our sexual abuse attorneys could help you fight for justice.

 Defining Clergy Sexual Abuse